 Keeping Them Happy

-I have all of my peperomias in simple ceramic white pots.
+I have all of my peps in simple ceramic white pots.
 They really are sharp in mid century modern pots, or artisan painted pots.
 Begrudgingly, they will tolerate planters sans drainage holes but that is not ideal.
-Really, peperomias prefer a light about of moisture; water sitting in the bottom of a planter leads to root rot and dropping leaves.
-And there goes that plant army.
+Really, peperomias prefer a light amount of moisture; water sitting in the bottom of a planter leads to root rot and dropping leaves.
+And there goes that plant army…

-Peperomias are not technically succulents, despite the chubby leaves.
+Actually, Peperomias are not technically succulents, despite the chubby leaves.
 A native of Brazil, they belong to the Piperaceae family.
 Bright locations with non-direct sunlight is best, like behind a sheer curtain.
-They hate hot, direct sun.
-This scorches leaves, leading to sad blotches then partially dried bits that looks rather unsightly.
+They hate hot, direct sun – this scorches leaves, leading to sad blotches then partially dried bits that looks rather unsightly.

-Another snazzy tip: rotate every week so you Peperomia doesn’t end up lopsided.
-Like all indoor plants they grow towards the light, so keeping them rotating on a regular basis keeps everyone happy.
+A snazzy tip: rotate plants every week so they don’t end up lopsided.
+Like all indoor plants they grow towards the light, so keeping them rotated on a regular basis keeps everyone happy.